VenkateshDenagoni/NYAI-Backend/README_RAILWAY.md

 1. A GitHub account with your NYAI Backend repository
 2. A Railway account (sign up at [railway.app](https://railway.app))
-3. Knowledge base files prepared for deployment
-4. Python 3.8+ (for running local preparation scripts)
+3. Google Gemini API key

 ## Deployment Files

 The following files are essential for Railway deployment:

-- `Dockerfile` - Container definition for the application
+- `Dockerfile` - Container definition with knowledge base files included
-- `railway.toml` - Railway-specific configuration
+- `railway.toml` - Railway-specific configuration (simplified)
-- `.dockerignore` - Specifies files to exclude from the container
+- `.dockerignore` - Ensures knowledge base files are included in the build
-- `.env.production` - Environment variables for production (don't commit secrets)
-- `RAILWAY_DEPLOYMENT.md` - Detailed deployment guide

 ## Quick Start